 Hi Stew, I am a 35 year old, 212 lbs Police Officer and Army NG, and I run and lift weights for exercise.
-My goal is to find a weight lifting program to get "cut/ripped", not "big."
+My goal is to find a weightlifting program to get "cut/ripped," not "big."
 Do you have a workout program that might help me?
 Thanks for your work.

-The workouts I am referring to have cardio options of running, swimming or biking - all of which can be used or you can select one or the other - the goal is to just get out and burn some fat with a moderate paced cardiovascular workout as what I call conversational pace.
-This means you can still talk but you do not necessarily want to.
+The workouts to which I am referring have cardio options of running, swimming or biking -- all of which can be used, or you can select one or the other.
+The goal is to burn some fat with a moderately paced cardiovascular workout at what I call conversational pace.
+This means you still can talk, but you do not necessarily want to.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
-If you are interested in starting a workout program to create a healthy lifestyle - check out the Military.com Fitness eBook store and the Stew Smith article archive at Military.com.
-To contact Stew with your comments and questions, e-mail him at firstname.lastname@example.org.
+Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
+Send your fitness questions to email@example.com.